-As a caregiver of someone living with cirrhosis, you may share many of the same emotions your loved one is experiencing: fear, isolation, or even anger.
-To avoid burnout, it’s important to take care of yourself too.
+As a caregiver of someone living with cirrhosis, you may share many of the same emotions your relative is experiencing: fear, isolation, or even anger.
+To avoid burnout, it’s important to take care of yourself too

 What to Expect

 Depending on how well your loved one is, you many need to play a variety of roles while caregiving.
 Some people with cirrhosis don’t need caregiving, but if their condition gets worse and especially for people with hepatic encephalopathy, caregiving is often needed.
 Your caregiver role may change over tie, and even day to day, as your relative’s condition changes.
 You may need to adjust the level of caregiving to meet the changing needs of your relative.

 It’s important to encourage your loved one’s independence, but also support and help them with tasks as needed.
 Finding the balance is key.
 You might need to support your loved one by helping with physical activities, mental health, psycho-social well-being, spiritual well-being and managing finances:

 - Medications (using a schedule, giving reminders, keeping track of need of refills).